Trains, planes, and automobiles, oh yeah, and a bus too!

 The next adventure I am undertaking brings me back to the historic city of Charleston, SC.
-This time, I will hang out with Abby, my sister’s dog, while they visit Disney.
+I will hang out with Abby, my sister’s dog, this time while they visit Disney.
 (Side note, I am the only one in my family that has never been to Disney.)
 The transportation for this trip involves four trains, a connecting bus, and a plane.

 I will ride Amtrak’s Hiawatha train to Chicago, followed by the Cardinal, a connecting bus, and lastly, the Silver Meteor.

-The Cardinal runs three times a week, each direction, from Chicago to New York.
+The Cardinal runs three times a week, in each direction, from Chicago to New York.
 The Cardinal offers many unforgettable views of the Southeasts, such as the Blue Ridge and Allegheny Mountains, the Shenandoah Valley, and the wild white-water rivers of West Virginia and vistas that can only see by train.